Quadratic-form Optimal Transport: Explicit solutions between measures on the real line

 Since the quadratic function $z\mapsto 8z^2-2z-10$ is minimized at $z=1/8$, we see that if $\cov(X,Y)=1/8$, the law $\pi$ of $(X,Y)$ is a QOT minimizer.
 This is achieved, for example, by $\pi=(9/16)\pi_{\mathrm{com}}+(7/16)\pi_{\mathrm{ant}}$, where $(X,X)\lawis\pi_{\mathrm{com}}$ and $(X,-X)\lawis\pi_{\mathrm{ant}}$.
 On the other hand, since the range of $\E[XY]$ is $[-1,1]$, the unique QOT maximizer is given by the antimonotone coupling $X=-Y$, where $\E[XY]=-1$. \end{example}

-Following the same idea, the next result replaces the quadratic functions $f,g$ in Proposition \ref{ex:quadratic cost} by submodular functions $f,g$ that are identical up to a constant term. \begin{proposition} Suppose that $\mu,\nu\in\M(\R)$.
+{Proposition \ref{ex:quadratic cost} follows from the following more general result, which replaces the quadratic functions $f,g$ in Proposition \ref{ex:quadratic cost} by submodular functions $f,g$ that are identical up to a constant term. \begin{proposition} Suppose that $\mu,\nu\in\M(\R)$ and $f$ is submodular.
 If the cost function $c$ is given by then there exists a QOT minimizer $\pi_{\rm x}^\lambda$ for some $\lambda\in [0,1]$.
-Moreover, if $\mu,\nu$ are not degenerate, then every $\pi_{\rm x}^\lambda$ minimizes the quadratic-form transport cost for some cost function in \eqref{eq:QC-f} uniquely among the class $(\pi_{\rm x}^\lambda)_{\lambda \in [0,1]}$. \end{proposition}
+Moreover, if $\mu,\nu$ are not degenerate, then every $\pi_{\rm x}^\lambda$ minimizes the quadratic-form transport cost for some cost function in \eqref{eq:QC-f} uniquely among the class $(\pi_{\rm x}^\lambda)_{\lambda \in [0,1]}$. \end{proposition} }

-The same conclusion of Proposition \ref{ex:quadratic cost-f} holds true if we consider the cost function $ c(x,y,x',y')=(f(x,y)+a_1) (-f(x',y')+a_2)$, or supermodular $f$ instead of submodular $f$.
-We omit these simple variants.